 Gujarat passes UCC Bill 2026

-This vote in the Gujarat Assembly follows Uttarakhand doing the same thing with a UCC law, and it represents a big change in how states are reforming their laws.
-The new law is meant to replace all the different personal laws that exist with one set of rules that will apply to all citizens, no matter their religion or community.
+This vote in the Gujarat Assembly comes after Uttarakhand previously approved a UCC law.
+This signifies a pretty big change in how states are reforming their laws.
+The new law intends to replace all the different personal laws with one set of rules for all citizens, no matter their religion or community.

 Amit Shah praises equal laws and party commitment

-Amit Shah, the Union Home Minister, said after the bill was passed that the country shouldn’t be run by trying to please certain groups, but by the principle of equal laws for everyone.
-He says the UCC is a main promise of his political party and thanked the leaders of Gujarat for making this change happen.
+Amit Shah, the Union Home Minister, said after the bill passed that the country should be based on fairness for all, not on trying to please certain groups.
+He says the UCC is a central promise of his political party and gave the state leaders credit for making this reform happen.

-Shah specifically congratulated Gujarat’s Chief Minister Bhupendra Patel and the lawmakers who voted for the bill.
-This shows how important a uniform civil code is to the BJP and that BJP-led states will continue to try to achieve the country’s goals by passing laws at the state level.
+Shah congratulated Gujarat’s Chief Minister, Bhupendra Patel, and the lawmakers who voted for the bill.
+This support shows how important a Uniform Civil Code is to the party and that states run by the BJP are continuing to try to achieve national goals by making laws at the state level.

 Key provisions and legal changes

-The UCC Bill says that all marriages and divorces must be registered.
-This is to have a clear official record and to reduce disagreements.
-It also spells out the same reasons and procedures for divorce and says you have to use the courts; it bans divorces done outside of court.
+The UCC Bill requires all marriages and divorces to be officially registered, to create a clear official record and decrease arguments.
+It lays out the same reasons and procedures for divorce and says you must use the courts to get a divorce, banning divorces arranged outside of the court system.

 Only being married to one person at a time is now required.
-And a court can say a marriage isn’t valid if someone hid their true identity.
-There are penalties for dishonesty, forcing someone into a marriage, or lying about something related to marriage, and these punishments are meant to stop people from abusing the idea of marriage.
+Also, the bill says a court can declare a marriage invalid if someone hid their identity.
+There are punishments for dishonesty, forcing someone into marriage, or misrepresenting things related to marriage, and these punishments are meant to stop people from abusing the idea of marriage.

 Rights, maintenance, and inheritance reforms